Banking and Finance Academy (Mongolia)

 Banking and Finance Academy (BFA) was established in 2010 by eight shareholding commercial banks of Mongolia and the bank training institute which operated under Central Bank of Mongolia merged with it in 2012.
 The shareholding banks were Trade and Development Bank (TDB), Golomt bank, Khan bank, National Investment bank, Erel bank, Chingis Khan Bank, and the State Bank.

 The primary purpose of this Academy is to provide training services and certification for Mongolian banking and financial professionals and practitioners.

-Training

 Employees

 In 2023 BFA will have 10 employees.